mattmalec/Pterodactyl4J/README.md

 ## Getting Help

 For general troubleshooting, you can view some troubleshooting steps in the examples (this will be soon moved to the wiki).
-<br>If you need help, or just want to talk with myself and other developers, you can join the [Pterodactyl4J Discord server](https://discord.gg/7fAabrTJZW).
+<br>If you need help, or just want to talk with myself and other developers, you can join the [Pterodactyl4J Discord server][discord-invite].

 Alternatively, if you need help outside of P4J, you can join the [Pterodactyl Discord server](https://discord.gg/pterodactyl).